 When John Carpenter set out to do his own version of The Thing, which turned out so good it deserves better than to be labeled just another “remake”, he went back to the original story and its idea of an alien who could impersonate other living things.
 In 1982, the military base is in the Antarctic and opens with a sled dog running across the snow, pursued by two men in a helicopter trying to kill it with a rifle and some grenades.
 They chase the dog to an American base where one accidentally blows himself up and the other is shot to stop his single-minded rampage before he kills anyone else, including the dog.

-Unlike in 1951, which fell over itself to show scientists doing science-type things, it’s not at all clear what is the purpose of this American base and its crew.
+Unlike in 1951, which fell over itself to show scientists doing sciencey things, it’s not at all clear what the purpose is of this American base and its crew.
 There’s a pilot named MacReady (Kurt Russell), a cook named Nauls (T.K.
-Carter), a doctor named Copper (Richard Dysart), a dog handler named Clark (Richard Masur) and someone named Garry (Donald Moffat) who appears to be some kind of commanding officer.
+Carter), a doctor named Copper (Richard Dysart), a dog handler named Clark (Richard Masur) and someone named Garry (Donald Moffat) who appears to be a kind of commanding officer.
 What the rest of them do or why any of them are at the base is a total mystery.
-Blair (A. Wilford Brimley talks and acts smarter than the rest but he no more resembles a scientist like Carrington than I resemble a Chippendale dancer.
+Blair (A. Wilford Brimley) talks and acts smarter than the rest but he no more resembles a scientist like Carrington than I resemble a Chippendale dancer.

 As the rescued dog wanders about the base, MacReady and Copper take to the air to find out where the animal and its kill-crazy chasers came from.
-They find a Norwegian arctic base blown to hell and back with a pile of burned and warped bodies and notes and film that explain it was the Norwegians who found an alien ship and an alien which ran wild and almost killed them all.
+They find a Norwegian arctic base blown to hell and back with a pile of burned and warped bodies, along with notes and film that explain it was the Norwegians who found a starship and an alien which ran wild and almost killed them all.
 This alien can consume and imitate anyone, replacing its prey with an alien copy.